-At Convergence Training, we use chunking techniques when we design and create our e-learning modules.
+At Convergence Training, we use chunking techniques when we design and create online workforce training courses.
 And that pays off for our customers because their employees learn the materials more quickly, readily, and effectively.

-For example, consider our Wire Rope Basics e-learning course (which is one title in our Health & Safety training library) and then give thought to how the various aspects of chunking, described below, will make it easier for your employees to understand this topic that they may need to know to perform their job well and safely.
+For example, consider our online Centerlining Methodology course and then give thought to how the various aspects of chunking, described below, will make it easier for your employees to understand this topic that they may need to know to perform their job well, efficiently, and safely.

-- The course is just one part of our Cranes and Rigging series of courses.
+- The course is just one part of our Principles of Manufacturing series of online courses.

-- That is just one part of our Operations & Maintenance library of courses.
+- That is just one part of our Operations & Industrial Maintenance library of courses.

 - The course is composed of multiple screens, each quite short.

 - The course includes practice questions every few screens to review new material.

 Chunking Within the “Nelson Funnel” Screen Within the Centerlining Course

 The course itself is made up of multiple screens.
 Each screen includes either a short video, practice questions, or a test question.